johnxu21/johnxu21.github.io/index.md

 <tr>
 	<td width="150"><b>June, 2022</b></td>
-	<td> Our paper on PaReco: Patched Clones and Missed Patches among the Divergent Variants of a Software Family has been accepted in ESEC/FSE 2022. </td>
+	<td> Our paper on PaReco: Patched Clones and Missed Patches among the Divergent Variants of a Software Family, has been accepted in ESEC/FSE 2022. </td>
 </tr>

 <tr>